How Hire4Real Works

 60 - 79

-Some yellow flags.
-May still be real.
+Some structural similarities to compliance postings.
+May still be genuine.
 Research further before investing significant time.

 30 - 59